-- b Make sure users of the same name exist on client and server.
-Refer to Chapter 5, Managing Users with YaST (page 59) for a detailed instruction on how to create and manage user accounts.
+- 1b Make sure that your user name and user ID is known on the client as well as on the server.
+Refer to Chapter 5, Managing Users with YaST (page 65) for detailed instructions about how to create and manage user accounts.

 - 2 Prepare the NFS server:

-- a Start YaST as root.
+- 2a Start YaST as root.

-- b Select Network Services \rightarrow NFS Server.
+- 2b Select Network Services > NFS Server.

-- c Enable NFS services with Start.
+- 2c Enable NFS services with Start.

-- d Open the appropriate firewall port with Open Port in Firewall, if you are using a firewall.
+- 2d Open the appropriate firewall port with Open Port in Firewall if you are using a firewall.

 - 3 Export the directories:

-- a Click Add directory and select /srv/nfs.
+- 3a Click Add directory and select /srv/nfs.

-- b Set the export options to:
+- 3b Set the export options to: